Modal: Sustainable textile or another case of greenwashing?

 Modal is often touted as a sustainable textile.
 But as we learn time and time again, the story is much more complicated.

-Modal is manufactured from cellulose using chemcial processing, just as are bamboo, rayon (viscose) and lycocell.
-In the case of modal, the ceollulose comes from softwood trees.
+Modal is manufactured from cellulose using chemical processing, just as are bamboo, rayon (viscose) and lyocell.
+In the case of modal, the cellulose comes from softwood trees.
 The manufacturing process is closed loop, which means that the chemicals used in processing are captured and reused.
 The small amount of discharged is considered non-hazardous.
 The finished textile is biodegradable and also takes well to natural dyes, eliminating the need for more harmful chemical dyes.
 Although in most cases modal is still dyed with conventional chemical dyes.

 So is modal another case of greenwashing?
 I wouldn’t got so far as to describe it that way.
-In most cases I think that brands who use modal, and the people that buy and wear it, genuinely do want to minimise their environmental impact.
-In fact, I own few garments modal when my options have been limited.
-In many cases modal may be the most sustainable choice, even if not ideal.
+In many cases the brands who use modal, and the people that buy and wear it, genuinely want to minimise their environmental impact.
+In fact, I own few garments made from modal, which I purchased when my options have been limited, and from when I mistakenly believed that modal was more sustainable than it seems to be.
+In some cases modal may well be the most sustainable choice, even if not ideal.
 A biodegradable textile is better than a synthetic one that is made from virgin petrochemicals.

 If you enjoyed this post and learned something new, you will learn a lot from my Guide to Sustainable Textiles.
 This thoroughly researched guide takes you through all the ethical and sustainability considerations in textiles to enable you to make purchase decisions that are in line with your ethics and commitment to sustainability.
 The 60 page guide covers all the major textiles, including leather and vegan leather alternatives, as well as a run down on textile certification systems which demonstrate sustainable processes.
 If you want to be able to assess the sustainability of your favourite brands, the Guide to Sustainable Textiles is a valuable resource.
 Prices at only $9 it is affordable and accessible too.1